 Pests can move very quickly from one place to another, so it is very important to report pests immediately.

-If a pest is spotted please contact LMCH immediately by calling (519) 434-2765 press 1, and then 1 again or submit a Maintenance Request Form.
+If a pest is spotted please contact LMCH immediately by calling (519) 434-2765 press 1, and then 1 again or submit a Request Form Below.

 What are pests?

 Cockroaches can live in personal belongings such as electronics, books, cardboard boxes, etc. On average, a mature cockroach can grow up to 4 cm in length (1.6").
 Cockroaches are social pests and will search for sources of food, water, and will search for where other cockroaches are hiding.
 They will typically show up in groups.

 Bed bugs can be found anywhere in your home.
 They will hide in places like the bed and nightstand, between books on a shelf, behind baseboards, and behind wall plates and light switches.
 A mature bed bug is 5mm in length (1/5").
 Bed bugs multiply very quickly, so the longer you have them in your home, the larger the infestation.
 Bed bugs feed on blood and usually bite at night.